Emergency Economic Stabilization Act of 2008: Mortgage asset purchases

 On April 6, 2008, the State Foreclosure Prevention Working Group reported that the pace of foreclosures exceeded the capacity of homeowner rescue programs, such as the Hope Now Alliance, in the first quarter of 2008.

 Sweeping powers

-The original plan would have granted the Secretary of the Treasury unlimited power to spend, proofing his or her actions against congressional or judicial review.
+The original plan would have granted the Secretary of the Treasury unlimited power to spend, proofing their actions against congressional or judicial review.
 Section 8 of the Paulson proposal states: "Decisions by the Secretary pursuant to the authority of this Act are non-reviewable and committed to agency discretion, and may not be reviewed by any court of law or any administrative agency."
 This provision was not included in the final version.